DhavalSharma19/ISSU_Tool_Automation/README.md

    switchover downtime disruption and the forwarding state of the network is maintained accurately during the upgrade.
 The supervisor is upgraded first and the line card is upgraded next.

-   The data plane traffic is not disrupted during the ISSU process.
+   Note : The data plane traffic is not disrupted during the ISSU process.
 The control plane downtime is less than 6 seconds.
 </pre>

 To enable booting in the enhanced ISSU (LXC) mode, use the boot mode lxc command.
 This command is executed in the config mode.
 See the following sample configuration for more information: <br>